wp-plugins/recipecan-recipes/readme.txt

 == Description ==

-A Wordpress plugin that organizes recipes on for blog.
+A Wordpress plugin that organizes recipes on your blog.

 This is the Wordpress plugin that we use to manage all of the recipes on the RecipeCan Blog.
 It allows any Wordpress blogger to post, edit, and browse